deroproject/derosuite/README.md

 # DERO: Secure, Private Blockchain with Smart Contracts

-## DERO Project :  Cryptonote + Smart contracts
+## DERO Project :  Cryptonote Privacy + Smart contracts

-DERO blockchain is a complete new blockchain supporting CryptoNote Privacy and Smart Contracts.
+DERO blockchain is a completely new blockchain supporting CryptoNote Privacy and Smart Contracts.
 DERO blockchain is being implemented in Golang.

 We are pleased to announce Status Update Release 2 of DERO Blockchain.
 Release 2 include following: